golemfactory/golem-wiki/Products/gWASM/Sandboxing.md

 ### Quick start guide

-This guide assumes you have successfully built the `wasm-sandbox` binary; for build instructions, see section [Build instructions](Products/gWASM/Sandboxing?id=build-instructions) below.
+This guide assumes you have successfully built the `wasm-sandbox` binary; the source code can be dowloaded from [here](https://github.com/golemfactory/sp-wasm); for build instructions, see section [Build instructions](Products/gWASM/Sandboxing?id=build-instructions) below.
 If you are running Linux, then you can also use the prebuilt binaries from [here](https://github.com/golemfactory/sp-wasm/releases).

 #### 1. [Check instructions on how to create and cross-compile simple program](Products/gWASM/Building-gWASM-applications?id=how-to-compile-gwasm-application)